Perennials & Biennials

 Buy

-From mid-summer through fall, sprays of large, single blush pink daisies, each with a yellow eye.
+Late-summer – fall, sprays of large, single pink daisies, each with a golden eye.

 Care: Sun to part shade in any soil.
-Pinch back half way early and again in late June to keep plants bushy and compact, or let them grow taller.
+Pinch back half way in June to keep plants bushy.

-One of the Korean hybrids.
-A. Cumming created this in 1937 by crossing an early flowering mum with Chrysanthemum coreanum.
+Korean hybrids, of which this is one, created in 1937 by crossing early flowering mum with Chrysanthemum coreanum.

 • Chrysanthemum x rubellum ‘Mary Stoker’ Z 4-9